EageRAssassin/BilliardEvolved/README.md

 $ open "index.html"

 #Key Features
-Original design of the billiards, table, and other graphics Interactive Web-based GUI
+Original design of the media/billiards.png, table, and other graphics Interactive Web-based GUI
-Cue controlled by keyboard, with an aiming helper an artificial intelligence (AI) opponent billiards rules(hit balls, foul) simulated
+Cue controlled by keyboard, with an aiming helper an artificial intelligence (AI) opponent media/billiards.png rules(hit balls, foul) simulated System Design media/billiards.png
-System Design
-Billiards
 Modules
 State
 This module records the status of the game at any given time.
 This will allow the game to be run continuously, and updates for each move or change to the state, such as movement.
 This acts as the model of the model-view-controller design.